PhilippMundhenk/philippmundhenk.github.io/_posts/2020-11-03-tradfri-motion-sensor.md

 ![After](/images/tradfri_motion_sensor/after.png)

-This exercise is also a good example for learning the concepts of Home Assistant, as the most straightforward ways are not possible.
-Thus, one needs to understand the concepts underlying Home Assistant, e.g., that a sensor state can't be set, and build the setup accordingly.
+This exercise is also a good example for learning the concepts of HA, as the most straightforward ways are not possible.
+Thus, one needs to understand the concepts underlying HA, e.g., that a sensor state can't be set, and build the setup accordingly.
 We need the following:

 ### Configuration